bboortz/monorepo/README.md

-# monorepo

-One repo to rule them al.
+# monorepo - one repo to rule them all

 ## structure